Cypressxyx/Firestore-nodejs-example/README.md

 File can be found by going to

 	project settings > service accounts > Firebase ADMIN SDK > Generate new Private key

+<h2> ConnecToDb.js </h2>
+Contains an example of how to setup a connection to your firestore DB

+<h2> addDocumentToCollection.js </h2>
+Contains an example of how to add a document to a collection in your firestore DB